 Elon Musk was non-plussed and even somewhat irritated about the announcement when reached for comment.

 “Well, Jeff can go F#@$ himself,” said Mr. Musk to the Associated Press following the release of the photos.
 “I mean, I get breaking the rules.
-When something is important enough, you do it even if the odds are not in your favor.
-But he did this without consulting the government, NASA, or even SpaceX.
+When something is important, you do it even if the odds are not in your favor.
+But he did this without consulting the government, NASA, or SpaceX.
 That’s not fair.”

 When asked if Blue Origin’s success means that SpaceX will accelerate its Mars plans, Musk grinned.

 “Oh, we’re not going to take this sitting down.
 We’re already working on moving our timetables up by a year or two.
-Look for some amazing achievements within months.”
+So look for some amazing achievements within months.”